overblog/GraphQLBundle/docs/validation/index.md

 ```
 To translate into other languages just create additional  translation resource with a required suffix, for example `validators.de.yaml` for German and `validators.ru.yaml` for Russian.

-## Using built in expression functions
+## Using built-in expression functions

 This bundle comes with pre-registered [expression functions and variables](https://github.com/overblog/GraphQLBundle/blob/master/docs/definitions/expression-language.md).
 By default the  [`Expression`](https://symfony.com/doc/current/reference/constraints/Expression.html) constraint has no access to the functions and variables of this bundle, as both of them use 2 different instances of `ExpressionLanguage`.
 In order to _tell_ the `Expression` constraint to use the instance of this bundle, add the following config to the `services.yaml` to rewrite the default service declaration: